ILLEGAL ANIMAL TRADE: BUSINESS, GANGS, IMPACTS

-The illegal animal trade — which includes the trafficking of ivory, tiger parts, rhinoceros horn, shark fin, exotic birds, reptile skin, bushmeat and wildlife products — is valued at least $10 billion and may be twice that.
+The illegal animal trade — which includes the trafficking of ivory, tiger parts, rhinoceros horn, shark fin, exotic birds, reptile skin, bushmeat and wildlife products — is valued in the billions of dollars.
 The trade includes the sale of live animals for pets, rare butterflies for collectors, and animal parts for medicines or exotic garments or foods.
 It involves more than 350 million plant and animal specimens every year.

 The money earned from the illegal trade of living animals and dead animal parts is roughly equal to that illegal weapons smuggling and second only to drugs as an illegal business.
 Organized crime is thought to be involved in the trade of ivory, coral, snake skins, conch shells, shahtoosh and abalone.
 Many smugglers who made a living in gold and narcotics now are into wildlife trading.
 Among the attractions are the light sentences if you get caught and the low probability of getting caught because of the low priority given to wildlife crimes by authorities.